jscs-dev/node-jscs/README.md

 ## Configuration

-`jscs` looks for configuration in the project root.

-If there is a `package.json` then it will use the `jscsConfig` field of it if present, if there is no `package.json`, or the `jscsConfig` field is not found, `jscs` will look for a `.jscsrc` file, and finally a `.jscs.json` file for configuration.
+If there is no `--config` option specified, `jscs` will take config from the `package.json` file under the `jscsConfig` if present, if not, it will search for `.jscsrc` and `.jscs.json` files in the current working directory or in nearest ancestor until it hits the system root.

 ### requireCurlyBraces